Here we are talking about Dye-Sub Vs. Double-Shot Keycaps which one is best for you? We will Explain The Difference.

 However, if you’re looking for something that’s more flashy and stand out, double-shot caps are probably the way to go.

-I am Rai Saleem (MSc. in Software Engineering).
+I am Rai Saleem (MSc.
+Computer Science).
 Worked with Different Tech StartUps.
-I have 4+ Years of Working Experience in the Software Industry.
-On This Plateform, I share My Experience and Providing Solutions for Computer problems.
+I have 4+ Years of Working Experience in the Computer Industry.
+On This platform, I share My Experience and Providing Solutions for Computer problems.

 I Started This Journey From 2G internet with 30KB downloading Speed to This modern 5G World.
 Now Sharing My IT Experience With loving People Like You.
 I am addicted to This Drug of Computer Science since My Childhood When I Got my first core 2 duo Pc.